Kakadu/lablqml/qml/README_QML.md

 ######Test example

-Test example can be found in `lib/test`.
+Test example can be found in `test`.
 There is Makefile there to build it.
 This example uses custom component Qt.labs.FolderListModel which can be built using `build_forlderlistmodel` script.
 You can built example itself using Makefile.
 Script `./configure` generates some files using `mocml` generator mentioned before.
-Dont forget to add symlink to it: `ln -s ../../../src/mocml.native mocml`.
+Dont forget to add symlink to it:
+  `ln -s ../../src/mocml.native mocml`.

 N.B.
 This example is OCamlBrowser clone and it depends on `compiler-libs` ocamlfind package.
 Thats why you need ocaml(>=4.00.1).